 Each class and each method used in a class, will address a different part of integrating and applying the principles of energy and balance.
 Here is a brief explanation of some of the methods and systems that I teach.

-An Introductory Wild Goose Qigong form
+A Core Wild Goose Qigong form

 Meditation principles are at the heart of all of the internal arts.
 For that reason, we include instruction in three basic seated meditations in the Introductory class.
 Meditation has been shown to provide a broad range of benefits including stress relief, improved immune response and greater creativity.